HIE-Whitepaper

 An On-Demand document is one where a Document Source (or Document Source Repository) publishes a promise to produce a document of a specific kind, but content that is expected to change over time.
 The On-Demand model is used when the document source can ensure that the returned document always contains information that is known to be accurate at the time of request.
 This can be used in cases where the document source is a database that is not inherently document based, and document consumers wish to always receive the most up to date information available.
 Thus, a request two months apart may contain different content given changes during the two month span.
 The document instance isn’t created until a Document Consumer requests to retrieve an instance of the document.
 The retrieve request triggers the creation of an instance of the document.
 The instance could be preserved as a snapshot, which is a kind of Association managed off of the On-Demand document entry.

-3 Document sharing profiles
+3 Document Sharing Profiles

 The key actors in health information exchange are the document source actors – those applications or modules that create the document to be shared, and the document consumer actors – those applications or modules that retrieve the document to act on it (i.e., present it to the user, import it into the receiving system, etc.).
 The strength of the Document Sharing profiles is that they enable effective sharing of data among multiple, disparate systems in a way that minimizes the burden that data sharing imposes on those systems.
 These profiles may be categorized according to three different data sharing models: